logo

 Paralegal Certification in North Carolina

-Currently, certification is not required for North Carolina paralegals.
 In North Carolina, paralegals must work under the direct supervision of a licensed attorney.
-Prospective paralegals and legal assistants are encouraged to seek national certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), the National Federation of Paralegal Associations (NFPA) or the American Alliance of Paralegals (AAPI).
-The purpose of these certification programs is to ensure a consistent and high degree of competency and professional ability for paralegals and legal assistants nationwide.
+Many paralegals and legal assistants seek national certification through the National Association of Legal Assistants (NALA, the Paralegal Association), the National Federation of Paralegal Associations (NFPA), or the American Alliance of Paralegals Inc. (AAPI).
+The purpose of these certification programs is to establish nationwide standards for paralegals and legal assistants, ensuring consistent, high-level competency and professionalism.
+Read our Steps to Become a Paralegal page for more information on certification options.

 Those who have completed qualifying education are eligible to sit for the North Carolina Certified Paralegal Exam.
 After passing the exam, certified paralegals must complete continuing education each year to maintain their North Carolina paralegal certification.
-For more information regarding paralegal education, certification, and employment in North Carolina, please refer to the North Carolina State Bar website or to one of the North Carolina paralegal associations listed below.
+For more information regarding paralegal education, certification, and employment in North Carolina, please refer to the North Carolina State Bar website or one of the North Carolina paralegal associations listed below.

 North Carolina Paralegal Career and Salary Outlook